DallasDeas/Cyber-lab/Active-Directory-Lab/README.md

 **Symptom:** nslookup lab.local timing out on WS01 despite correct DNS settings
 **Cause:** DNS service on DC01 was not responding after initial configuration
 **Fix:** Restarted DNS service on DC01 using Restart-Service DNS in PowerShell.
-Also disabled Windows Firewall temporarily during initial lab configuration
+Also reconfigured Windows Firewall to allow traffic from port 53 (DNS) in Powershell.

 ### Issue 4 — Domain join failing with "DC could not be contacted"
 **Symptom:** WS01 could not find lab.local domain controller